ab-dani/antonio-brown-reading-notes/201/class-3.md

    **Margin**

    - Space around the border of the element.
-If creates a gap between the element and the rest of the elements surrounding it.
+It creates a gap between the element and the rest of the elements surrounding it.

 # JS Arrays, Operators, Expressions, Conditions, and Loops

 1. What data types can you store inside of an Array?

+          - Integers, Characters, Strings, and Booleans

-2. Is the people array a valid JavaScript array?
+3. Is the people array a valid JavaScript array?
 If so, how can I access the values stored?
 If not, why?

-3. List five shorthand operators for assignment in javascript and describe what they do.
+5. List five shorthand operators for assignment in javascript and describe what they do.
-4. Read the code below, evaluate the last expression, and explain the result and why.
+6. Read the code below, evaluate the last expression, and explain the result and why.
-5. Describe a real-world example of when a JavaScript program should use a conditional statement.
+7. Describe a real-world example of when a JavaScript program should use a conditional statement.
-6. Give an example of when a Loop is useful in JavaScript.
+8. Give an example of when a Loop is useful in JavaScript.